InLight-Glory/builds/README.md

 ## 📂 Directory Structure

 The repository is organized by project.
 Each project has its own directory, which contains all the relevant documentation for that specific project.

+.
+├── Project_A/
+│   ├── briefs/
+│   ├── designs/
+│   ├── diagrams/
+│   ├── phases/
+│   ├── planning/
+│   ├── requirements/
+│   └── specifications/
+├── Project_B/
+│   ├── ...
+└── Project_C/
+├── ...

+Please maintain this structure to keep our documentation organized and easy to find.

+---

+## ✍️ How to Contribute

+We encourage all team members to contribute to keeping our project documentation up-to-date.
+To add or update a document, please follow these steps:

+1.  **Clone the repository:**
+    `git clone <repository-url>`
+2.  **Create a new branch:**
+    `git checkout -b <feature/your-branch-name>`
+3.  **Add or update the documentation:**
+    * Place new documents in the appropriate project and sub-directory.
+    * Use clear and descriptive file names (e.g., `user_authentication_flow_v2.png`).
+4.  **Commit your changes:**
+    `git commit -m "feat: Add new design for Project A"`
+5.  **Push to your branch:**
+    `git push origin <feature/your-branch-name>`
+6.  **Create a pull request:**
+    * Open a pull request from your branch to the `main` branch.
+    * Clearly describe the changes you've made.
+    * Request a review from at least one other team member.

+Once your pull request has been approved and merged, your changes will be part of the main project documentation.

+---

+## 📄 Types of Documents

+This repository is intended for a wide range of project documentation.
+Here are some of the key document types you'll find and should contribute:

+* **Blueprints:** High-level overviews of a project's strategic goals.
+* **Briefs:** Short, concise documents outlining the project's purpose and scope.
+* **Specifications:** Detailed descriptions of technical and functional requirements.
+* **Requirements:** Documents detailing what the project needs to accomplish.
+* **Designs:** Visual assets like mockups, wireframes, and prototypes.
+* **Diagrams:** Architectural, database, or network diagrams.
+* **Phases:** Documentation breaking down the project into manageable stages.
+* **Planning:** Project plans, timelines, and resource allocation documents.
+* **Flows:** User journey maps, data flow diagrams, and process flows.

+---

+## 📞 Contact

+If you have any questions or need help with this repository, please reach out to the project lead or a senior member of the team.

+***